-There is arguably no casino in the state that rivals MGM National Harbor when it comes to a wide range of gambling options.
-The biggest choice of slot machines, the most table games, and a massive poker room offer a little something for everyone.
+There is arguably no casino in the state that rivals MGM National Harbor for a wide range of gambling options.
+The most extensive choice of slot machines, the most table games, and a massive poker room offer a little something for everyone.

 The volume of slot machines available at MGM National Harbor is pretty astonishing.
 There are over 3,000 machines on the floor.

-What is more important though is that there are a number of hugely popular titles from penny stakes to high limits.
+More important, though, is that there are several hugely popular titles from penny stakes to high limits.
 Stakes range from $.01 to $100.
 The 48 machines in the high limit area can also easily accommodate big wins.
-Each high limit slot has QuickPay, which means big winners can easily process and receive a W2G, the gambling winnings tax form for wins over $5,000.
+Each high-limit slot has QuickPay, which means big winners can quickly process and receive a W2G, the gambling winnings tax form for wins over $5,000.

 There are opportunities to win big prizes on the main slot floor too.
 There are progressive slots in addition to regular titles from Scientific Games, Bally, Aristocrat, IGT, and others.
 Here is a look at some of the more popular titles:

 There are also electronic versions of table games like roulette as well as video poker.